wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

 *   There shall from time to time be appointed by the chief executive of the Department of Labour such employees of the department as may be necessary to enable the Authority to exercise its functions and powers.

-    Section 11: substituted, on 1 April 1988, by section 3 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).
+    Section 11: replaced, on 1 April 1988, by section 3 of the Higher Salaries Commission Amendment Act 1988 (1988 No 24).

     Section 11 heading: amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).